JayJamieson/fixedkv/README.md

 A new `fixedkv` instance will use in memory btree for `Get` and `Set` operations.
 Closing the `fixedkv` will write to disk where.

-Data can be restored using the `fixedkv.Reader()`.
-This will load only header and key/value offsets to allow reading of keys again.
+Data can be read using the `fixedkv.Open()`.
+This will load the database in read only mode, to allow reading of keys and values again.

+To edit a database, create a new database using `fixedkv.New()` and manually insert from disked backed copy.

 ## Format